 When Main Street became Sykesville’s focal point, St. Paul’s sanctuary was turned to face it and a new facade was added in 1903.
 St. Paul’s Methodist Episcopal Church was thoroughly restored and enlarged in 1914, with today’s lovely sanctuary windows added as gifts and memorials to members of the day.

 As the congregation grew, so did St. Paul’s.
 A 1931 addition of land allowed an expansion to include church school rooms, a social hall, and kitchen, all for a total of $18,000 in Depression-weary America.

 In 1953, more land was acquired to enlarge the kitchen and church school and in 1959, land was purchased on the north side of Church Street for a parking lot.
 The 1990 purchase of the adjoining “tin building” allowed for a more complete Sunday School facility.

 In 1988, a new parsonage replaced the historic home which was razed on Springfield Avenue.

 A major rebuilding in 1995 kept only the original facade intact.
 The sanctuary was doubled in size, the kitchen was modernized, the carillon was installed, and the original 1878 bell and 1914 windows were restored and reinstalled.
 The 1931 pews were given to the Haight Funeral home and new pews were added.
 All this for the 1995 cost of $800,000.

 St. Paul’s has always been noted for its music.
-Since 1955 the choir has been under the direction of Betty Ely May, to whom the choir loft is dedicated.
-Also remarkable is the tenure of the most recent pastor, Roland ‘Bud’ Brown, who served the congregation from 1987 to 2013.
+From 1955 to 2019, the choir was under the direction of Betty Ely May, to whom the choir loft is dedicated.
+Also remarkable is the tenure of Pastor Roland “Bud” Brown, who served the congregation from 1987 to 2013.

-Pastor Pastor Doug Tzan and Assistant Pastor EunJoung Joo currently serve the congregation of 500+.
+Pastor Doug Tzan and Associate Pastor Tiffany Patterson currently serve the congregation.